wandyezj/Random/writings/thoughts/api_design.md

     * [explain concepts](#explain-concepts)
     * [show intent](#show-intent)

-The paper concludes with a summary of the principals and thoughts on what would be a reasonable process to follow when developing an accessible API.
+The paper concludes with a summary of the principals.

-The end of the paper is a [reference section](#reference) that summarizes papers that sparked this one.
+The end of the paper is a [reference section](#reference) that summarizes references that sparked this one.

 ### References